fabiodaio/Tweets_Dumper/README.md

 # Tweets_Dumper
 Python script to collect tweets from Twitter

+userTweets_to_sqlite.py:
-For now, it collects the latest tweets from a specific Twitter user.
+* collects the latest tweets from a specific Twitter user.

+streamTweets_to_sqlite.py
+* collects streams of tweets filtered based on pre-specified words.

 Requirements:
 * Install tweepy